Pips Answer for Sunday, October 5, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-10-05
+NYT Pips easy answer for 2025-10-05

-Answer for 2025-10-05
+Complete answer for 2025-10-05 (Easy)

 Solving this set of Pips puzzles for October 5th was a fun journey through logic and spatial reasoning.
 I started with the Easy level, which is usually about getting the layout right.
 The key here was the sum of 8 region and the empty cells.
 Since [1,1] and [0,1] were empty, it really restricted where I could place the [5,1], [1,4], [4,2], and [1,3] dominoes.
 I placed the dominoes so the values would satisfy the 'equals' region at the bottom.
 The 'less than 5' constraint was a quick win once I saw where the [1,3] domino could fit without blocking other moves.
 Moving to Medium, the difficulty stepped up with a Sum of 13 region.
 I knew I needed my high-value pips there, like the 6 and 5 from the [6,5] domino or pieces of the [6,2].